 Eligibility (ss 21, 22 Family Assistance Act)

-To be eligible for Family Tax Benefit (FTB) an adult must have at least one “FTB child” and be an Australian resident, or hold a Special Category or prescribed visa.
+To be eligible for Family Tax Benefit (FTB) an adult must have at least one “FTB child” and be an Australian resident, or hold a special category or other prescribed visa.

-FTB Part A (FTB(A)) is a payment per child and is affected by income tests that assess the income of the family.
+FTB Part A (FTB(A)) is a payment per child and is worked out using two income tests.
+The test that gives the highest rate is applied.

 FTB Part B (FTB(B)) is a per family payment that assists mainly single-income families, or families where the one parent is on a low income.
-The income test is different to the FTB Part A test.
+The income test is different to the FTB(A) test.

 An FTB child is generally under 16, where the adult is legally responsible for the child’s day-to-day care, and the child is in the adult’s care and living in Australia or with the adult.
 Persons aged 16–19 may also be an FTB child if in an adult’s care and living in Australia or with the adult and doing full-time secondary study (the maximum age for FTB is 19 from 1 January 2013).
-16 to 17 year olds who have completed year 12 or equivalent can also be an FBT child.
 Rent Assistance can be paid with FTB(A).

 From 1 July 2016, FTB(A) and (B) are payable if the FTB recipient or FTB child is overseas for up to six weeks.
 If they are overseas for more than six weeks, FTB will be stopped.
 If the FTB recipient or FTB child return to Australia within 13 weeks of the payment being stopped, it can be recommenced, but no payment can be made for days overseas in excess of six weeks.
 If the FTB recipient or FTB child remain overseas for more than 13 weeks, FTB payments will be cancelled.